op07n/XiaomiADBFastbootTools/README.md

 **Do uninstalled system apps affect OTA updates?**

 No, you are free to install updates without the fear of bricking your device or losing data.

-**Do I need an unlocked bootloader or root access to use the app?**

-The Flasher, Wiper and Camera2 modules require an unlocked bootloader but everything else works without rooting or unlocking.

 **Why does the Uninstaller hang on some apps?**